-• Use “workshop meetings” to improve your company.
 To grow a large company, you must be able to hire 50 new people in a week and help them perform at their peak quickly.
 Structured workshop-style meetings—where you jointly work with your staff to develop ideas to improve your business—are one of the best ways to concurrently train people and improve your business.
-In the book / complete summary, we explain (a) what are workshops and how to run them effectively and (b) the 10 steps to implement a new policy effectively.
+In our complete 17-page summary, we explain (i) what are workshops and how to run them effectively and (ii) the 10 steps to implement a new policy effectively.

 (i) 3% of the market are buying now;